Since 1894, FirstBank has built solid relationships, good corporate governance and strong liquidity.

 This is as a result of the Bank’s proactive and far-reaching transformation programme initiated ahead of the turn of the present century.
 FirstBank was the first quoted company in Nigeria to achieve the feat of hitting the trillion-naira mark in market capitalisation, the clearest evidence of the market’s estimation of its worth.
 In 2012, the FirstBank Group adopted a holding company structure – FBN Holdings Plc – in recognition of the need to retain the diversity of the Bank’s businesses, to enable the provision of a full range of financial services to customers beyond commercial banking, to investment banking, insurance and other financial services.

-The Commercial Banking group is led by FirstBank, which has operations in 12 countries, with nine (9) subsidiary companies which provide a comprehensive range of retail and corporate financial services, including commercial banking operations, pension fund management and mortgages, offering banking services to a rich network of both individual customers and businesses.
+The Commercial Banking group is led by FirstBank, which has operations in 10 countries, with 8 subsidiary companies and 2 representative offices which provide a comprehensive range of retail and corporate financial services, including commercial banking operations, pension fund management and mortgages, offering banking services to a rich network of both individual customers and businesses.

 Other entities under FirstBank include FBNBank (UK) Ltd – a fully licensed bank in the UK with offices in London and Paris; FBNBank DRC acquired in 2011, the FBN Bank in The Gambia, Ghana, Guinea, Sierra Leone acquired in 2013, and Senegal acquired in 2014.